As Brittney Griner visits a medical facility in Texas, one of the 'Citgo 6' says reintegration after captivity can be difficult

 Two months after his release, Toledo described the challenges he has faced with returning to regular daily life -- hurdles he didn't think about when he was first freed -- and the advice he has for Griner.

 "When I just landed in San Antonio ...
 I felt great to taste the freedom and the smell of freedom.
 And you never think about any aspects as a consequence of your captivity.
-But as the time passed by, as you start getting into the normal life, you notice that reintegration means a challenge," he explained
+But as the time passed by, as you start getting into the normal life, you notice that reintegration means a challenge," he told CNN's Pamela Brown.

 Having spent five years in captivity, Toledo has had to rebuild relationships with family members, including grandchildren who were only babies when he was detained.